accessibilityoz/ozplayer-wordpress/README.md

 | captions_on | Turn on the captions? ("1" or "yes" for on, anything else for off)
 | ad_on | Turn on the audio descriptions? ("1" or "yes" for on, anything else for off)

+All but a video source (either the src, mp4, or webm values) are optional.